How often you need to service an aquarium will depend on its size and the number of fish. The below is a general guide only.

 Every Other Week

 - Perform water changes by removing 20-25% of the water from the tank using a gravel siphon cleaner tube.
 Replace with tap water that has been dechlorinated (Refer to Guide to Fish section Starting your Aquarium, Step 7).
 Simply add the tap water to fill your aquarium, then add the appropriate quantity of water conditioner (two full caps per 20 litres of aquarium water).
 Warm the new water to aquarium temperature before pouring it into the tank.
 You can do this by adding a little hot water (e.g. from the kettle) to the bucket containing the tap water.
 Mix and check the temperature using a glass aquarium thermometer.
-Once it is at the desired temperature and treated with AQUARIAN® Tap Water Conditioner, add the water to the aquarium slowly to not disturb the environment.
+Once it is at the desired temperature and treated with AQUARIAN® Tap Water Safe, add the water to the aquarium slowly to not disturb the environment.

 - Clean the aquarium walls.